ryandeussing/jimhopper/_the-brain/cycles.md

 Certainly mindfulness and other contemplative methods for engaging with and transforming suffering are not quick fixes or panaceas.
 Even after cultivating the self-care and self-regulation skills needed to engage directly with trauma or other forms of extreme suffering, engaging with and transforming suffering can be a long process.

-Also, we are all creatures of habit, and old habits can be hard to break, especially if they (seemed to) ensure our physical or psychological survival.
+Also, we are all creatures of habit, and old habits can be hard to break, especially if they (have seemed to) ensure our physical or psychological survival.
 But with a foundation of self-regulation skills, regular practice, and relationships that support both, mindfully engaging with one’s suffering can facilitate the healing cycle of *seeking to engage and transform suffering*.

 ## Contemplative Practices and Seeking True Goods